Khalem/milestone-project-4/README.md

 While testing the responsiveness of the site, I noticed that on mobile landscapes, the padding of the landing caused it to overlap with some of the content.
 I fixed this by adding an extra media query.
 I tested the site by using chrome developer tools and [Responsinator](https://www.responsinator.com/).
 Just to be safe I tested it on my phone as well, I was pleased with the results.

+## Changes I Would Like to Make
+While I am proud of my work, there are a few changes that I would have liked to make but would have taken too much time this far into development.
+My biggest concern was the way I filtered through search results.
+Because I used flask-paginate, I had to pass the entire query into the site address as a variable.
+This was necessary because if I used a __*request.method == "POST"*__ in the backend, I would lose any filtering the user had done once they would click on page 2/etc. I understand that this wasn't the correct way of doing it, and in the future I will be sure to create my own pagination to avoid this problem.

 ## Deployment
+I deployed the site onto **Heroku**.
+I did this by first creating a Procfile and a requirements.txt file.
+At first the requirements didn't include PyMongo because I used pip3 freeze, rather than pip freeze.
+I then created a secret key by revealing the config vars in settings.
+Once everything was in order, I pushed to Heroku and everything worked out fine.
+You can view the deployed site [here!](https://khalem-milestone-4.herokuapp.com/)

+To run this code locally, I use Visual Studio 2017/ Port 5000.

 ## Credits
 **Country Select:** To save a lot of time, I used some code provided by Github user asha23, you can view the source [here!](https://gist.github.com/asha23/6112572)

-**Landing Photo:** I got the landing photo from [here!](https://www.pexels.com/photo/spinach-chicken-pomegranate-salad-5938/) **Recipe Photos:** For recipe placeholder photos, I used [Pexels](https://www.pexels.com/), this site gives you a license to use all their photos for both commercial and personal use.
+**Landing Photo:** I got the landing photo from [here!](https://www.pexels.com/photo/spinach-chicken-pomegranate-salad-5938/)

+**Recipe Photos:** For recipe placeholder photos, I used [Pexels](https://www.pexels.com/), this site gives you a license to use all their photos for both commercial and personal use.